Sign In / Sign Out

 - Map and Locations

-The digital culture minor allows students to enhance their program of study with integrated, interdisciplinary training in creative processes and technical skills in new media with cultural applications.
+With the digital culture minor, students enhance their program of study with integrated, interdisciplinary training in creative processes and technical skills in new media with cultural applications.

 Students develop both the technical skills to create computational media and the cultural skills to know when or why to apply them.
-Students in the digital culture minor learn to create computational media (computation combined with objects, sound, video, time, space, culture and bodies), breathe behavior into media, objects or systems by programming, and think critically about how computation impacts our lives and how culture makes a difference in how people experience computational media, a critical skill in the dynamic 21st century.
+Students in the digital culture minor learn to create computational media (computation combined with objects, sound, video, time, space, culture and bodies); breathe behavior into media, objects or systems by programming; and think critically about how computation impacts lives and how culture makes a difference in how people experience computational media, a critical skill in the dynamic 21st century.

 Find and apply for relevant scholarships.